MostafaLatifian/Linear-Control-system/README.md

 - Features of system representation in the frequency domain and its advantages over the time domain
 - Root Locus for systems with delay
 - Derivation of the zero row in Routh-Hurwitz
+### Assignments
+- This repository contains the homework I have completed along with the questions
+### Project
+- My final project, which includes all parts of the course, is also included in this repository